 Constructing 3D shapes

-Preparation Learning outcomes By the end of the lesson, Before the lesson: most pupils will be able to: Have ready a set of large 2D shapes Explain the properties for each group. of 2D shapes.
-Have ready scissors, tape or glue and nets of cuboids or square-based Construct 3D shapes pyramids for each group. and say some properties of the shape.
-Read How?
-Constructing 3D shapes 1,
+Preparation Learning outcomes By the end of the lesson, Before the lesson: most pupils will be able to: Explain the properties for each group. of 2D shapes.
+Construct 3D shapes and say some properties of the shape.